 Unemployment insurance tax rate and wage base updates listed below have been announced.
-Nonprofit, governmental, and tribal entities should take a closer look at what these changes could mean for their budget.
-While for-profit entities are bound by these changes and requirements, nonprofit, governmental and tribal entities have options.
+Nonprofit, governmental, and tribal entities should examine what these changes could mean for their budget.
+While these changes and requirements bind for-profit entities, nonprofit, governmental, and tribal entities have options.

 *